bitnami/containers/bitnami/wildfly/README.md

   - [Wildfly Command line parameters](https://docs.jboss.org/author/display/WFLY9/Command+line+parameters)
   - [Caveats](#caveats)

-# Deploying web applications on Wildfly
+# Deploying web applications on Wildfly standalone server

 This Wildfly image exposes a volume at `/app`.
 In the standalone server mode, this path acts as the Wildfly deployments directory.
 At this location, you either copy a so-called *exploded web application*, i.e non-compressed or a compressed web application resource `.WAR` file and it will automatically be deployed by Wildfly at startup.